howeyc/ledger/ledger/book/src/01_02_FileFormat.md

 * Transaction - Series of consecutive lines that represent the move of money from one account to one (*or more*) other accounts.
-* Transaction Date - Date the transaction occured.
+* Transaction Date - Date the transaction occurred.
 * Payee - Description following on the same line as the Date.
-Usually the place of business or person the transaction occured at/with.
+Usually the place of business or person the transaction occurred at/with.
 * Posting - Line containing account and (*optionally*) amount.

 ## Basic transaction format